The Buckswood School Difference

 Respect, Tradition, Integrity and Honour.

-The Legend under the regal lions on Buckswood’s coat of arms reads ” Ad Vitam Paramus” or ”we prepare for life”
+The legend beneath the regal lions adorning Buckswood’s coat of arms reads: “Ad Vitam Paramus” or “We are Preparing For Life”.

-When your child becomes a Buckswoodian, they are joining a long heritage where ‘old fashioned’ values and manners are as important as academic rigour.
-A scholar’s first year at Buckswood is spent as a Buck, learning the Buckswood ways these customs and taking on roles of responsibility.
-Scholars address staff as sir or Ma’am, rise from their chairs when an adult enters the room. say ” good morning” and learn to look you in the eye and have a firm handshake.
+When your child becomes a Buckswoodian, he or she is joining a long heritage where some of the traditional values and manners are as important as academic rigour.
+A scholar’s first year at Buckswood is spent as a Buck, learning the Buckswood ways, the customs, and taking on roles of responsibility.
+Scholars address staff as ‘Sir’ or ‘Ma’am’; will rise from their seats when any adult enters the room; will greet you with a cheerful “Good morning” and learn to look others in the eye and have a firm handshake.
 In a world where these standards are notable by their absence, at Buckswood they form part of the rhythm of everyday life.
-Deportment and decorum are essential life skills that the Buckswoodian learns at the school
+Deportment and decorum are essential life skills that the Buckswoodian learns at the school.